 Lemma 1.
-In a competitive market in which PDP is in effect, at least k + 1 firms price at marginal cost in equilibrium.
+When PDP is in effect, in a competitive market the k lowest prices equal marginal cost in equilibrium.

 PDP therefore presents a tradeoff for consumers between lower prices but less variety.

 Proposition 1.
 In a competitive market, compared to when all n firms are displayed: